Moi-Moi / Moin-Moin : Nigerian Bean Pudding

 What is Moi-Moi?

-Moi-Moi (or moin-moin) is a Nigerian steamed bean pudding.
+Moi-Moi (or moin-moin) is a Nigerian steamed bean pudding that’s served in many different ways.

-I’m very much “the way I first have it is the RIGHT way” when it comes to things (even when I know otherwise - again, the brain is a funny thing!), so I make it based on the first way I had it - vegetarian, no “extras” baked in, served warm.
+I’m very much “the way I first have it is the RIGHT way” when it comes to things (even when I know otherwise - again, the brain is a funny thing!), so I make it based on the way I had it that first time- vegetarian, no “extras” baked in, served warm.

-I don’t get mine QUITE as smooth as they do, because I kind of mail it in when it comes to peeling the beans.
+I don’t get Nigerian bean pudding QUITE as smooth as they do, because I kind of mail it in when it comes to peeling the beans.

-Theirs was silky smooth, mine is just slightly short of that.
+Theirs was silky smooth, my end result is usually just slightly short of that.
 Still has an amazing texture, and the flavour is amazing.

 You know, I hate the term “greater than the sum of its parts”, but this is one instance where that phrase really applies.